Before you call or write, it might be helpful to know a little more about me and how I work by reviewing a few of the questions I'm frequently asked.

 May I make an appointment with you for therapy?

-I have been intensively trained in Dialectical Behavior Therapy (DBT) through The Linehan Institute's Behavioral Tech.
-I also take part in a weekly consultation team meeting so that I can continue learning about how I can be a better therapist.
+I have been intensively trained in Dialectical Behavior Therapy (DBT) through The Linehan Institute's Behavioral Tech and offer a comprehensive DBT program that consists of:

 I've also received training in mentalization-based treatment and love logotherapy.
 While I primarily work with individuals who engage in self-harming or self-sabotaging behaviors, I am happy to meet with anyone who is open to finding more meaning and purpose in their life.

-My office is located in downtown Waco, Texas at 900 Austin Avenue and is easily accessible to Baylor University students for free through the university's shuttle.
-Because privacy and confidentiality are important to my clients, I have a private office without a waiting room.
+My office is located in downtown Waco, Texas at 900 Austin Avenue and is easily accessible to Baylor University students.
+Because confidentiality is important to my clients, I have a private office without a waiting room.

-If you would like more information about my fees and how I work, please don't wait another day to contact me at email@example.com.
+If you would like more information about my fees and how I work, contact me at email@example.com.
 Please note that I do not accept insurance.

-Do you offer telephone or Skype therapy for people outside of Texas?
+Do you offer telephone or video therapy for people outside of Texas?

 No. Due to licensing restrictions, all of my therapy clients are residents of Texas or are attending school in Texas.
 If you are living outside of Texas, I can offer treatment consultation and communications coaching for family members but I cannot act as a therapist in a state where I am not licensed to practice.

 Occasionally family members and individuals with a diagnosis of borderline personality disorder will travel to Waco to meet with me for consultation.
 If you are interested in this option please let me know; I'm happy to help with travel recommendations.
-As a bonus, my office is just three blocks away from Chip and Joanna Gaines' Magnolia Market.
+As a bonus, my office is just a few blocks away from Chip and Joanna Gaines' Magnolia Market and about three miles away from Magnolia Table.

 Do you offer a sliding scale or reduced fees for therapy or treatment consultation?